HAbitsLab/habits_lab_webpage/content/authors/maia/_index.md

 ---
 # Display name
-title: "Alex Karr"
+title: "Maia Jacobs"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "alex"
+- "maia"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Research Dietitian
+role: Assistant Professor

 # Organizations/Affiliations
 organizations: